 Finally, we demonstrate that the runtime performance of our algorithm is similar to that of existing state-of-the-art maximum likelihood systems.
-In comparison to other robust formulations, including those based on switching constraints, the ability of our method to encode "one-in-k" mixtures provides a significant performance advantage.
-Further, while we have explored the case of
+In comparison to other robust formulations, including those based on switching constraints, the ability of our method to encode "one-of-k" mixtures provides a significant performance advantage.
+Further, while we have explored the case of batch solvers, our method can be equally-well adapted to incremental systems [Kaess et al., 2008].
+An open source implementation can be downloaded from [Agarwal et al., 2012]